NOTE: We use eBay to provide references to live prices of comic books. Clicking a text link or image marked ‘Check live prices’ will take you to eBay.

 Prices have become compressed between 4.0 and 6.0, so I see some room for growth around 5.0.

 2020 MARKET UPDATE: DOCTOR STRANGE 2 MOVIE IS COMING!

 It's like 2015 all over again, with some of the prices we're seeing for ST#110 matching those heady days.

-Fans of the character will be simply happy to see Stephen Strange coming back to a new movie in the future.
+Fans of the character will be simply happy to see Stephen Strange forming the Strange Academy in the future.
 Let's see specifics on the sales.